Requirement to display liquor licence

-Once your application for a liquor licence is approved you will be issued with a document containing the following information:
+Once your application for a Queensland liquor licence is approved you'll be issued with a licence document.
+Your licence contains the following information:

 • licensee name